 Hello.
 I have been a web developer since 1997.
 I freelance for individuals clients, small businesses and agencies.

 My current work is mostly WordPress (including custom plugins), Laravel (5.1—5.4) and Drupal (I'm an Acquia Certified Drupal 8 Site Builder).
 I've been using PHP 7 since 2016.
-Additionally I've previously built sites in FuelPHP, PyroCMS and Codeigniter.
+I've also built sites in FuelPHP, PyroCMS and Codeigniter.

-installation, configuration/performance tuning and security.
+installation, configuration (manual and automated), performance tuning, security.
 Debian and Ubuntu specialist.

 HTML5, CSS, jQuery, responsive design.